3nrique0/transcriptomics_workshop/README.md

-# transcriptomics_workshop
+# Transcriptomics Workshop

-Three lessons with bare bones knowleds on how to get started.
+Three lessons with bare bones know-hows to get started.
+This is not an extensive workshop !!

 Each session is planned to last for 2h.

 ## Lesson 1 Brief linux introduction